linode/docs/docs/databases/mysql/how-to-optimize-mysql-performance-using-mysqltuner/index.md

 ![Optimize MySQL Performance Using MySQLTuner](optimize_mysql_using_mysql_tuner_title_graphic.png)

 Database tuning is an expansive topic, and this guide covers only the basics of editing your MySQL configuration.
 Large MySQL databases can require a considerable amount of memory.
-For this reason, we recommend using a [high memory Linode](/pricing#high-memory) for such setups.
+For this reason, we recommend using a [High Memory Linode](https://www.linode.com/pricing/) for such setups.

 {{< note >}}
 The steps in this guide require root privileges.
 Be sure to run the steps below as **root** or with the `sudo` prefix.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.